 Lampshaded in "The Reveal": when Spider-Man learns he was the one behind Octavius, he has a flashback of several scenes clearly hinting at Norman Osborn's insanity and obsession with him, resulting in him realizing he should have seen it coming.

 Hulk Speak: Initially, following his transformation into the Goblin, due to his head being messed up by the mutation.
-He's quick to develop the ability to speak properly again ,however; in later episodes, he can already express himself as clearly as before.
+He's quick to develop the ability to speak properly again however, thanks to his brain being enhanced; in later episodes, he can already express himself as clearly as before.

 When he becomes the Goblin, his treatment of Harry consists of this.
 Two major moments in particular are abandoning his son to drown because Harry rejected the symbiote and telling Harry how proud he is of him in "Carnage" only to drop him to his doom right after.